lucasresck/search-engine/README.md

 (i) The folder "separated pages": this folder contains the Wikipedia pages separated in different files and ordered by alphabetical order;

-(ii) The file "titles\_ordered.txt": list of titles of Wikipedia pages in alphabetical https://bit.ly/2WvZ0Fjorder;
+(ii) The file "titles\_ordered.txt": list of titles of Wikipedia pages in alphabetical order;

 (iii) The file "serialization.txt": contains the serialization of the trie composed by the Wikipedia pages;